mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 DNS Record Set Types

 - A Record (and AAAA): for a given host (wwww), an A record provides an IPv4 address and an AAAA provides an IPv6 address.
-- CNAME Record: allows aliases to be created 9not the same as alias record).
+- CNAME Record: allows aliases to be created (not the same as alias record).
 A machine might have CNAMES for `www`, `ftp` and images.
 Each of these CNAMEs oints at an existing record in the domain.
 CNAMES cannot be used at the APEX of a domain.
 - MX Record: it provides the mail servers for a given domain.
 Each MX record has a priority.
 Remote mail server use this to locate the server to use when sending emails.
 - NS Record: used to set the authoritative servers for a subdomain.
 - TXT record: used for descriptive text in a domain - often used to verify domain ownership